Containers

 • Pull a Docker image: Users specify the information of an existing Docker image.

 After successfully adding a Docker image, a user can select the newly created Docker image when running a job like a workspace or an experiment.
-When selected, cnvrg pulls the image from the Kubernetes node and uses it to run that specific job.
+When selected, AI Studio pulls the image from the Kubernetes node and uses it to run that specific job.
 If the image is already available locally, is not pulled but just loaded.

 NOTE